-On this page, review the questions regarding your program's use of technology, and update as needed.
+On this page, review the contextual information about your program, and update as needed.

 Contextual Information

 Contextual Information

 Please use this space to provide any additional information that describes your teacher preparation program(s).
 You may also attach information to this report card (see below).
 The U.S. Department of Education is especially interested in any evaluation plans or interim or final reports that may be available.